henry2004y/VisAnaJulia/README.md

 The support for a long string containing several filenames as inputs has been dropped.
 It should be substituted by an array of strings.

+Right now the derived quantity plots are not supported.
+This can be achieved by passing function handles or strings with special quotes?
+There is a user recipe in Plots.
+Check it out!

 - [ ] Fixed colorbar control through Matplotlib
 - [ ] Test suite for checking validity
 - [x] Cuts from 3D data visualization besides contour
 - [ ] Switch to Makie for 3D plotting and animation
 - [ ] PyBase support for manipulating data directly in Python
+- [ ] Derived variable support

 ## Author